 When discharging a patient or transferring their care to another provider, medication reconciliation is an opportunity to identify, investigate and validate any discrepancies.

-- obtaining a detailed history from patients and examining them to determine if they have a condition that would place them at increased risk of potential side-effects from the off-label use of the drug
+- obtaining a detailed history from patients and examining them to determine if they have a condition that would place them at increased risk of potential side-effects from the off-label use of the drug or device

 - determining if the use is in keeping with current standards of practice

-- having and documenting an appropriate consent discussion of the potential risks and benefits, including a discussion of the fact that the drug being considered is not approved for the patient’s particular condition or being used in a manner that differs from the original authorization and broadening the extent of the consent discussion as it pertains to potential risks you might not typically disclose
+- having and documenting an appropriate consent discussion of the potential risks and benefits, including a discussion of the fact that the drug or device being considered is not approved for the patient’s particular condition or being used in a manner that differs from the original authorization and broadening the extent of the consent discussion as it pertains to potential risks you might not typically disclose

-- explaining and documenting the rationale for using an off-label medication
+- explaining and documenting the rationale for using an off-label medication or device

 - answering and documenting any questions asked by the patient